Not a member? Sign Up

 7 Tips to Help Your Agents Delight Customers, Better Your Brand

-Recently, Customer Management IQ contributor David Lee raised important questions about whether your organization’s customer service representatives are damaging your brand.
+Recently, Call Center IQ contributor David Lee raised important questions about whether your organization’s customer service representatives are damaging your brand.

 Not one to dwell on the negative, Lee joins us to share seven tips for transforming call center agents from brand liabilities into brand assets that delight customers and strengthen the overall brand.